Are you in pain with a toothache that won’t go away? Or have you experienced trauma to a tooth?

 What types of dental issues are urgent?
 Do you really need to see an emergency dentist, or can it wait?
 What will be done to treat your tooth?
 And what can you do right now—before you see us?

-Trauma to your tooth can loosen the ligaments.
-The tooth may turn to the side, or be pushed too far into or away from the socket.
-You will probably need root canal treatment to preserve the tooth.
-Your emergency dentist will re-position and stabilize the tooth.
+Trauma to your tooth can loosen the ligaments causing the tooth to turn to the side, or be pushed too far into or away from the socket.
+You will probably need emergency root canal treatment to preserve the tooth.
 The sooner you see a dentist, the easier treatment will be.
+Our emergency dentist near Winston-Salem and High Point will reposition and stabilize the tooth.

 A toothache is usually a sign of an infection.
 The infection can be caused by decay, trauma, or gum disease.
-Over-the-counter pain reliever may help temporarily, but the infection will progress until it is treated.
-An emergency dentist will relieve your pain, examine your tooth, and let you know your options.
-Usually, root canal treatment is needed.
-We make the process pain free.
-Get details about this procedure on our root canal page.
+Over-the-counter pain relievers may help temporarily, but the infection will progress until it is treated.
+At Friendly Dentistry, an emergency dentist will relieve your pain, examine your tooth, and let you know your options.
+Usually, emergency tooth extraction or root canal treatment is needed.

 Trauma to your tongue

-If you bite your tongue too hard, hurt it while playing sports, or otherwise injure it and the bleeding or pain is uncontrollable, call us.
-We will examine it and provide the appropriate treatment.
-An untreated injury can result in infection and require more aggressive treatment.
-Apply clean gauze to the wound, along with mild pressure to help minimize bleeding.
+If you bite your tongue too hard, hurt your tongue while playing sports, or otherwise injure it and the bleeding or pain is uncontrollable, call our emergency dental office in Greensboro.
+Our urgent care dentists will examine it and provide the appropriate treatment.
+An untreated injury to your tongue can result in infection and require more aggressive treatment.
+Apply clean gauze to the wound, along with mild pressure to minimize bleeding, then call us to get the help you need – Remember, we have an emergency dentist available 24 hours a day for your convenience.

 A cracked or chipped tooth needs special attention—fast.
-An emergency dentist will check the extent of the damage.
-If you don’t get help, the crack or chip can get longer or deeper.
-If the injury is causing pain when you breathe through your mouth or when you drink cold liquid, place clean, moist gauze on your tooth until we see you.
-If you can, save the chipped-off piece and keep it moist.
+If you don’t get help, the crack or chip can get longer or deeper causing excessive pain and risk of infection.
+At Friendly Dentistry, an emergency dentist will check the extent of the damage.
+If the injury is causing pain when you breathe through your mouth or when drinking cold liquid, place a clean, moist gauze on your tooth until we see you.
+If you can, save the chipped-off piece and keep it moist with milk or water.
+A root canal may be needed, depending on the extent of the damage or the tooth will be restored with dental bonding, a dental crown, or a porcelain veneer.

 Reduce the Chances of Needing an Emergency Dentist

-All emergencies cannot be prevented.
-Accidents happen, but there are some precautions you can take.
+All dental emergencies cannot be prevented.
+Accidents happen, but there are some precautions you can take:

 - Maintain good oral hygiene.
 Floss and brush your teeth daily.
 Good oral hygiene helps prevent tooth decay, which can lead to a toothache and infection.